Class Schedule Policies and Procedures

 Instructor or Student Requiring Special Needs

-If an instructor has a physical limitation, coordinate with Human Resources and Academic Classroom Scheduling so the instructor's classes are arranged and assigned correctly.
+If an instructor has a physical limitation, coordinate with the University ADA Coordinator and Academic Classroom Scheduling so the instructor's classes are arranged and assigned correctly.
 Instructors with physical limitations must be identified every semester.
 For students requiring Special Needs, coordination is required through Disability Services.
 At times, it may be necessary to change classroom assignments to accommodate the student.

 Back to the top